2013-14 Year in Review

 Whether winning state titles during his high school coaching days in Massachusetts or taking St. John's to within three points of the Final Four in 1999, Jarvis has consistently delivered postseason tournament appearances, league titles and championships wherever he has been.

 At Cambridge Rindge and Latin School (CRLS) -- formally named Rindge Technical High School -- Jarvis flourished as a young head coach, guiding the city's lone public high school to three-consecutive state titles (1979, `80 and `81), while compiling a near-perfect 77-1 record during that span.
+He was a three-time Massachusetts High School Coach of the Year.
+He was selected to coach the East Team in the 1981 Mcdonald's All-American Game.
+He coached his team, which included Michael Jordan and Adrian Branch (who attended Maryland and currently works for ESPN) to a 96-95 victory.
 Jarvis' prep players at CRLS included Patrick Ewing, Rumeal Robinson and former George Washington head coach Karl Hobbs.
 Coach Jarvis' accomplishments at Cambridge Rindge and Latin High School would earn him a place in three Hall of Fames.
 Cambridge, Massachusetts High School Coaches, and New England Coaches.

 Jarvis remained at CRLS until Boston University (BU) offered him the opportunity to begin a collegiate head coaching career in 1985.
 Immediate success ensued when Jarvis guided the Terriers to a 21-10 record and a berth into the National Invitation Tournament (NIT) in his first season.
 He won two ECAC North Atlantic Conference Championships (1988 and '90) and made three postseason tournament appearances at BU.
 Jarvis surpassed Rick Pitino as the program's all-time winning coach (101-51 record) and led the Terriers to the NCAA Tournament twice (1988 and `90).
 Prior to his arrival, the Terriers had gone to the "Big Dance" just two times in its 26-year history.